 - There should be a dog collar tag in each cottage on a key hook.
 PLEASE replace it when you leave!

 - Please keep them downstairs when possible and off the beds and sofas.

 - If you leave a dog behind in the cottage when you go out, please be confident he/she is not going to bark and upset people in the next door cottages.

 - Ty Mari and Penroc share garden space and the fencing is not dog-proof.
 The cottages are ‘dog-friendly’ in that we welcome dogs there.
 None the less the shared gardens are not always ideal.
-Penroc’s entrance door is from the shared garden area but Ty Mari entrance is onto a ‘no through’ often less than tidy track between cottages.
+Penroc’s entrance door is from the shared garden area but Ty Mari entrance is onto a ‘no through’ track between cottages.

 - There are ticks in Wales, commonest in spring and autumn.
 There is a tick remover hook in the dresser draw of each cottage.

 - Please clear up any dog mess left around the cottages.
 There is a spade in the Garden Store room and the brambles benefit from the ‘fertilizer’ you drop over the end of the terrace!
 Out on walks, biodegradable bags are preferable as there are not many dog poo bins around.